timescale/docs/timescaledb/tutorials/custom-timescaledb-dashboards.md

 TimescaleDB is a powerful relational database for time-series data, bringing the full spectrum of tools and dashboards available for PostgreSQL.

-In this tutorial you learned how to collect hypertables metadata' from timescaledb internals.
+In this tutorial you learned how to collect hypertables metadata from timescaledb internals.
 Expose it through GraphQL and fetch the data using a React client.

 You can get the full code for this project from [this GitHub repo][repo-example].

+This tutorial was originally created for HasuraCon 2021.
+[Watch the video][hasura-con-talk] of this tutorial.

 We hope you find new ways to explore your data and make your decisions smarter and data-driven.
 If you get any interesting results or have any questions about this tutorial, drop us a line on our [community Slack channel][timescale-slack].